nwcourses/nwcourses.github.io/COM620/week7.md

 Start with the example above, changing the specified latitude and longitude to points close to your actual - or faked - location, as described above.
 Use a phone or tablet if you have your own web hosting space and have a good GPS signal, or a fake location on a desktop or laptop.
 On a desktop or laptop you will have to emulate moving the phone around by dragging the mouse left or right, in the same way as a regular A-Frame scene.

-Note that Location Guard does not give your exact position.
-However, I have added some code to this page which gets your position.
+Note that Location Guard does not give numerical values for your position.
+However, I have added some code to this page which gets it as numerical values.
 Your current position (real or fake) is:

 <div id='position'></div>